eclipsesource/tabris-js-docs/docs/3.0/types.md

 ### LinearGradientValue

-A `LinearGradientValue` specifies a set of colors, their relative position along a straight line, and the angel of that line.
+A `LinearGradientValue` specifies a set of colors, their relative position along a straight line, and the angle of that line.
 This describes a color gradient that can be drawn to fill any area, usually the background of a widget.
 This type allows various expressions that can all be used in place of a [`LinearGradient`](./api/LinearGradient.md) instance for convenience.
 All API that accept these expressions will convert them to a `LinearGradient` object.

 In TypeScript you can import this type as a union with `import {LinearGradientValue} from 'tabris';` or use `tabris.LinearGradientValue`.
 [Type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) for `LinearGradientValue` are available as [`LinearGradient.isLinearGradientValue`](./api/LinearGradient.md#isLinearGradientValue) and [`LinearGradient.isValidLinearGradientValue`](./api/LinearGradient.md#isValidLinearGradientValue).